microsoftgraph/entra-powershell/development-docs/README.md

 ### Adding Tests

 All cmdlets **MUST** have unit tests.
 Developers are expected to write and run unit tests for their PowerShell code, ensuring that it behaves as expected and helping to prevent regressions.
-Entra PowerShell module use [Pester framework](https://pester.dev).
+Entra PowerShell module use [Pester framework][pester-framework].
 Place cmdlet reference .md files under:

 - [Beta cmdlet tests](./../test/module/EntraBeta/) folder